djalbat/juxtapose/README.md

 ### Custom elements that extend an existing EasyUI class

-This is the preferred method, and is exactly the method used to add JSX support to the EasyUI projects themselves.
-You can extend any EasyUI class, whatever suits your needs, including the `Element` class.
+This is the preferred pattern, and is exactly what is used to add JSX support to the EasyUI projects themselves.
+You can extend any EasyUI class, including the `Element` class.
 Use the static `fromProperties()` factory method and from there invoke the `fromProperties()` method of the class you are extending:

 ```js
 const easyui = require('easyui'),